 - 2 tests written in the weeks 8 and 13.
-The tests will be mediated by MS Teams.
 Test 1 will be based on the topics discussed at lectures and seminars throughout the first 6 weeks of the semester.
 Maximum points a student can gain is 50.
 Test 2 will be based on the topics discussed at lectures and seminars in weeks 7-12.
 Maximum points a student can gain is 50.

 The minimum to pass is 65%.
 It is a condition for the final exam.
 Since it is a continuous assessment, there is no retake.
 In the case the students fail to achieve the required percentage in continuous assessment they will not be allowed to take part in the final exam test and they fail the course.
+For the final evaluation, students are supposed to participate in an exam.
+The exam will be in oral form.